cogsandsquigs/dotbak/README.md

 ## Dotfile Management

 Dotfiles are symlinked and stored in `$HOME/.dotbak/dotfiles`.
 This directory is created automatically when `dotbak init` is run for the first time. `dotbak` manages a git reposiotry in this directory, and all dotfiles are stored in this repository.

-This repository is automatically pushed to the remote repository specified in the configuration file.
+When `dotbak sync` is run, `dotbak` will commit all changes to the repository, push the changes to the remote repository, and then pull any changes from the remote repository.
+Unless otherwise specified, all other commands do not push or pull changes from the remote repository (besides, yaknow, `push` and `pull`).

 ## Configuration

 Configuration for `dotbak` is stored in `$XDG_HOME_DIR/.dotbak/config.toml` or `$HOME/.dotbak/config.toml`.
 This file is created automatically when `dotbak init` is run for the first time.

-#### `repository_url`
+### `repository_url`

 The URL for the remote git repository.
 This is the URL that will be used to clone the repository if it doesn't exist, and to push and pull changes to and from the repository.
 Also, incase the local repository is deleted or corrupted, this URL will be used to clone the repository again.